Aliveandfighting1/Index.html/README.md

 ## 🌐 Licensing & Authorship

 This repository is maintained by **Michael Austin Collins** (aka Aliveandfighting1).
 All rights to The Rarity Model remain with the founder.
-Public sharing is welcome **with proper attribution.**
+Public sharing is welcome **with proper attribution**.

 ---

 # ORIGINALITY PROOF: The Rarity Model Philosophy
 **Author: Col. Michael Austin Collins-J.M.**
 **Founder of The Rarity Model Philosophy**